-Moxibustion is the application of heat to acupuncture points and is one of the oldest and most effective forms of traditional Chinese medicine technique.
-Moxibustion has been used throughout Asia for thousands of years; in fact, the actual Chinese character for acupuncture, translated literally, means “acupuncture-moxibustion.”
-The purpose of moxibustion, as with most forms of traditional Chinese medicine, is to strengthen the blood, stimulate the flow of qi, and maintain general health.
+Moxibustion, known as “moxa” for short, is an ancient heat therapy that has been used in china for thousands of years.
+The purpose of moxibustion, as with most forms of Traditional Chinese Medicine, is to strengthen the blood, stimulate the flow of Qi, and maintain general health.

 TCM theory holds that moxibustion has a dual effect of tonification and purgation.
 Different from needles and drugs, characteristics of moxibustion in materials and using fire determine that its efficacy is inclined to warming and nourishing.
 The roles of moxibustion can be broadly grouped into warm nourishing, warm dredging, and warm melting.
 Warm nourishing refers to the benefits of warming Yang, tonifying qi, nurturing blood, and relieving depletion; warm dredging refers to the functions of activating blood, dissolving stasis, promoting qi, dredging channels, and relieving pain; warm melting refers to the roles of reducing phlegm, eliminating stagnation, removing wind, dispelling dampness, drawing out poison, and purging heat.
 Some people believe that warm dredging is the nature of moxibustion and is the key role of moxibustion effects.
 The functions of moxibustion, expelling cold, promoting the circulation in meridians and collaterals, clearing away heat, detoxification, and so forth, are dependant on the efficacy of moxibustion for circulating qi and blood flow.